zpainter/iassist/content/about/iassist-constitution-proposed-revision-2022.md

 <div style="background-color:#eee;padding:.5em;border:solid 1px gray;">
 <strong><em>IASSIST CONSTITUTION: PROPOSED REVISION Spring 2022</em></strong>

-If ratified by the general membership, taking effect at the close of the business meeting in June 2022.
+Ratified by the general membership May 19, 2022, taking effect at the close of the business meeting in June 2022.

 » [Summary of the substantive amendments, article by article](/about/revising-the-iassist-constitution-2022/).
 </div>